-The motivation for a broad program of precision flavor physics measurements has gotten even stronger in 120 light of the first LHC run.
-With the discovery of a new particle whose properties are similar to the SM Higgs 121 boson, but no sign of other high-mass states, the LHC has begun to test naturalness as a guiding principle 122 of BSM research.
-If the electroweak scale is unnatural, we have little information on the next energy scale 123 to explore (except for a hint at the TeV scale from dark matter, a few anomalous experimental results, and 124 neutrinos most likely pointing at a very high scale).
-The flavor physics program will explore much higher 125 scales than can be directly probed.
-However, if the electroweak symmetry breaking scale is stabilized by a 126 natural mechanism, new particles should be found at the LHC.
-Since the largest quantum correction to the 127 Higgs mass in the SM is due to the top quark, the new particles will likely share some properties of the SM 128 quarks, such as symmetries and interactions.
-Then they would provide a novel probe of the flavor sector, 129 and flavor physics and the LHC data would provide complementary information.
-Their combined study is 130 our best chance to learn more about the origin of both electroweak and flavor symmetry breaking.
-131
+The motivation for a broad program of precision flavor physics measurements has gotten even stronger in 119 light of the first LHC run.
+With the discovery of a new particle whose properties are similar to the SM Higgs 120 boson, but no sign of other high-mass states, the LHC has begun to test naturalness as a guiding principle 121 of BSM research.
+If the electroweak scale is unnatural, we have little information on the next energy scale 122 to explore (except for a hint at the TeV scale from dark matter, a few anomalous experimental results, and 123 neutrinos most likely pointing at a very high scale).
+The flavor physics program will explore much higher 124 scales than can be directly probed.
+However, if the electroweak symmetry breaking scale is stabilized by a 125 natural mechanism, new particles should be found at the LHC.
+Since the largest quantum correction to the 126 Higgs mass in the SM is due to the top quark, the new particles will likely share some properties of the SM 127 quarks, such as symmetries and interactions.
+Then they would provide a novel probe of the flavor sector, 128 and flavor physics and the LHC data would provide complementary information.
+Their combined study is 129 our best chance to learn more about the origin of both electroweak and flavor symmetry breaking.
+130

-Consider, for example, a model in which the only suppression of new flavor-changing interactions comes 132 from the large masses of the new particles that mediate them (at a scale $\Lambda \gg m_W$).
-Flavor physics, 133 in particular measurements of meson mixing and CP violation, put severe lower bounds on Λ .
-For some 134 of the most important four-quark operators contributing to the mixing of the neutral K, D, B, and B_s 135 mesons, the bounds on the coefficients C/Λ^2 are summarized in Table 1-1.
-For C = 1, they are at the 136 scale $\Lambda \sim (10^2 - 10^5)$ TeV.
+Consider, for example, a model in which the only suppression of new flavor-changing interactions comes 131 from the large masses of the new particles that mediate them (at a scale $\Lambda \gg m_W$ ).
+Flavor physics, 132 in particular measurements of meson mixing and CP violation, put severe lower bounds on $\Lambda$ .
+For some 133 of the most important four-quark operators contributing to the mixing of the neutral K, D, B, and $B_s$ 134 mesons, the bounds on the coefficients $C/\Lambda^2$ are summarized in Table 1-1.
+For C = 1, they are at the 135 scale $\Lambda \sim (10^2 - 10^5)$ TeV.
 Conversely, for $\Lambda = 1$ TeV, the coefficients have to be very small.
-Therefore, 137 there is a tension.
-The hierarchy problem can be solved with new physics at $\Lambda \sim 1 \text{ TeV}$.
-Flavor bounds, 138 however, require much larger scales, or tiny couplings.
-This tension implies that TeV-scale new physics 139 must have special flavor structures, e.g., possibly sharing some of the symmetries that shape the SM Yukawa 140 interactions.
-The new physics flavor puzzle is thus the question of why, and in what way, the flavor structure 141 of the new physics is non-generic.
-As a specific example, in a supersymmetric extension of the SM, there are 142 box diagrams with winos and squarks in the loops.
-The size of such contributions depends crucially on the 143 mechanism of SUSY breaking, which we would like to probe.
-144
+Therefore, 136 there is a tension.
+The hierarchy problem can be solved with new physics at $\Lambda \sim 1 \text{ TeV}$ .
+Flavor bounds, 137 however, require much larger scales, or tiny couplings.
+This tension implies that TeV-scale new physics 138 must have special flavor structures, e.g., possibly sharing some of the symmetries that shape the SM Yukawa 139 interactions.
+The new physics flavor puzzle is thus the question of why, and in what way, the flavor structure 140 of the new physics is non-generic.
+As a specific example, in a supersymmetric extension of the SM, there are 141 box diagrams with winos and squarks in the loops.
+The size of such contributions depends crucially on the 142 mechanism of SUSY breaking, which we would like to probe.
+143 of the program to BSM physics.)
+To visualize the constraints from many measurements, it is convenient to use the Wolfenstein parameterization [10] of the CKM matrix (for a review, see [11]),

 To be sensitive to BSM contributions to FCNC processes (where the SM is suppressed, but not absent), many measurements need to be done, and it is only their combination that can reveal a signal.
-(There are some exceptions, mainly processes forbidden in the SM, but considering only those would reduce the sensitivity of the program to BSM physics.)
-To visualize the constraints from many measurements, it is convenient to
+(There are some exceptions, mainly processes forbidden in the SM, but considering only those would reduce the sensitivity